 Branch archive + Commit history

-When you merge a Branch to Master, your Branch (with all of its Commit history) doesn’t just disappear.
+When you merge a Branch to Main, your Branch (with all of its Commit history) doesn’t just disappear.
 It’s relegated to the Branch archive.
 Every Branch you’ve ever merged or archived is not only preserved, but also made searchable through the Branch archive.
 As you branch, commit, and merge in Abstract, you begin to document your work automatically.

 To find the Branch archive: